 Directions: Get yourself to FR464 by one of the ways I describe on the main Wilson Creek page.
 If you come in from the Parkway at MP 311, once you get on FR464, drive 2.5 miles to the right turn for FR58.
-There are a couple of drive up primitive campsites here.
+There are a couple of drive up primitive camp sites here.
 Stay straight on FR464 and drive and additional 3.2 miles to a small parking area on the right for Trail #266A.
 If you come in via the Mortimer Recreation Area, drive 3-3.5 miles on FR464 and the parking area will be on the left.
 I didn't get an exact mileage, but look for the parking for Hunt Fish Falls on the right at around 3 miles or so.
 Bard Falls parking is 1/2 a mile past that.
+The trail begins here.

 back to Wilson Creek page